nablarch/nablarch-document/en/application_framework/application_framework/setting_guide/ManagingEnvironmentalConfiguration/index.rst

 .. tip::

- In the above figure, only the "component configuration file (xml)" and "environment configuration value definition file (config file)" are described, but all the files under resources are copied.
+ In the above figure, only the "component configuration file (xml)" and "environment configuration value definition file (properties file)" are described, but all the files under resources are copied.

 .. tip::